 Total Amount Amount Unspent (in Rs.)
-Spent for the Financial Year (in Rs.)
-Total Amount transferred to Unspent CSR Account as per Section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to Section 135(5 (III IXO.)
-Amount Date of transfer Name of fund Amount Date of transfer Rs.
+Spent for the Financial Year (in Rs.) ansferred to Unspent s per Section 135(6) Amount transferred to any fund specified under Schedule VII as per second proviso to Section 135(5) (Amount Date of transfer Name of fund Amount Date of transfer Rs.
 767,612 Nil N.A.
 NIL NIL NIL